#C

 return 0;

-This example calls two MPI functions;
+} This example calls two MPI functions;

-Note that using these functions requires you to include the mpi.h
+Note that using these functions requires you to include the mpi.h header file.

-as the first argument.
+Note also that you have to pass MPI_COMM_WORLD as the first argument.
 This is a pointer to the global communicator that is used to coordinate communication between all processes in the MPI process team.
-It is possible to create and use different MPI communicators in a program, e.g. by calling MPI_Comm_create
+It is possible to create and use different MPI communicators in a program, e.g. by calling MPI_Comm_create, and passing the pointer to the new communicator in place of MPI_COMM_WORLD.
+Creating and managing different communicators is beyond the scope of this simple introduction, so all examples in this course will always use MPI_COMM_WORLD.

-You can compile this program as you did for the hello_mpi.c
+You can compile this program as you did for the hello_mpi.c in the last section, e.g.

 mpicc hello_processes.c -o hello_processes

-This will produce the executable, hello_processes
+This will produce the executable, hello_processes.